nathaneltitane/terminal/README.md

 The Terminal repository is a  collection of shell scripts, templates, dotfiles and utilities to make your Linux-based system experience a breeze!

+### Note:

+All termux packages found in this repository are copied and uploaded diirectly from the official Termux GitHub repository.

+They are updated on a regular basis and are renamed solely for simpler referencing in the scripts and projects that call them.

 ### Uses:

 The following projects incorporate Terminal files in their usage: